-- Park the machine on a level surface, move the range selector to the neutral position, engage the parking brake, shut off the engine, and remove the key. - Determine the amount of water needed to mix the amount of chemical you need as prescribed by the chemical manufacturer. - 3.
+- 1. Purge the spray system of spray-system conditioner by running the sections. - Park the machine on a level surface, move the range selector to the neutral position, engage the parking brake, shut off the engine, and remove the key. - 3.
+Ensure that the tank drain valve is closed. - 4.
+Determine the amount of water needed to mix the amount of chemical you need as prescribed by the chemical manufacturer. - 5.
 Open the tank cover on the spray tank.

 Note: The tank lid is located in the center of the top of the tank.
 To open it, turn the front half of the cover counterclockwise and swing it open.
 You can remove the strainer inside for cleaning.
 To seal the tank, close the cover and rotate the front half clockwise.

-4. Add 3/4 of the required water to the spray tank using the anti-siphon fill receptacle.
+6. Add 3/4 of the required water to the spray tank using the anti-siphon fill receptacle.

-Important: Always use fresh clean water in the spray tank.
+Important: Always use fresh, clean water in the spray tank.
 Do not pour concentrate into an empty tank.

-- 5. Start the engine, engage the PTO, and set the hand throttle if equipped. - 6.
-Turn the agitation switch On position. - 7.
-Add the proper amount of chemical concentrate to the tank, as directed by the chemical manufacturer.
+- 7. Start the engine, engage the PTO, and set the hand throttle if equipped. - 8.
+Turn the agitation switch ON position. - Add the proper amount of chemical concentrate to the tank, as directed by the chemical manufacturer.